 I would recommend you read the complete Magnification Guide.

-Following this statement above it can be seen, and I hope I'm not getting too mathematical, that the maximum magnification you should use on a 60mm refractor on a normal seeing night would be 112x and on a 76mm Newtonian, just 76x.
-(On a NORMAL night you can use up to half your maximum magnification remember!)
-Anything higher than this is 'Empty Magnification' and shows you nothing more!
+Following this statement above it can be seen that the maximum magnification you should use on a 60mm refractor on a normal seeing night would be 120x and on a parabolic 114mm Newtonian, just 114X

-Refractor of 80mm or Newtonian of 130mm - The magic sizes I recommend!
+Refractor of 70mm or Newtonian of 130mm - The magic sizes I recommend!

 (You can therefore see: I haven't just plucked these sizes out of thin air :o)

 So, that's about it for the nitty gritty of what makes a telescope suitable or not.